Island Volcano Tours

 out to view red hot lava!
 Close encounters with an active flow do not happen every day; viewing conditions change frequently and sometimes the lava pauses, goes underground, or happens in a remote area where it is too far to hike.
 Kilauea expresses its activity in several places, and there is currently an active vent that has been spewing rock, ash, and fume from the summit caldera which is easily visible from the overlooks.
 Ocean entries come and go; most days you will see steam clouds from the entry points.

-NEW in 2010, two versions of this tour are offered!
+Two versions of this tour are offered!
 The AM TOUR has an early morning pickup and offers scenery on the drive to and from the Kilauea area.
 The TWILIGHT TOUR has a late morning start time and offers volcano viewing at sunset; if lava is visible it shows up the best just before dark!
 The drive back from Kilauea will of course be after dark.

 On the way back to your resort, you’ll travel along the Hamakua Coast and pass